Here’s the problem:

 But, we can’t forget to refine the human element in our sales and marketing.

 November 2019 update: I recently attended a Tony Robbins seminar where public speaker JT Foxx did a presentation.
 He mentioned that we all have a personal brand and company brand.
 No matter what you sell through your company, you can always mix yourself into the branding for that human aspect.

 About page examples

-Let’s breakdown some more examples of about pages, and learn from the strategies they deploy to use yourself.
+Let’s breakdown some about us page examples and learn from the strategies they deploy to use yourself.